Parks and Recreation Trust Fund

-The citizens of North Carolina and their visitors have certainly enjoyed new amenities made possible by the PARTF program.
-There are important benefits they don't see:
+The citizens of North Carolina and their visitors to the state have certainly enjoyed new amenities made possible by the PARTF program.
+There are many important benefits that aren't as easy to see:

-- The PARTF program improves the opportunity to plan for future growth— long-term initiatives for both land acquisition and capital projects.
+- The PARTF program improves the opportunity to plan for future growth, like long-term initiatives for both land acquisition and capital projects.

-- The Division's New Parks for a New Century initiative was launched in 2001 with a team examining every known site within NC and scoring them on criteria involving natural resource value, suitability for park development and proximity to population centers.
+- The Division's New Parks for a New Century initiative was launched in 2001 with a team examining every known site within N.C. and scoring them on criteria involving natural resource value, sustainability for park development, and proximity to population centers.